aperez32/SpectraTransformer/README.md

 Work in progress:
--Implementing other evaluation metrics in eval.py -Beam search
+1. Implementing other evaluation metrics in eval.py
+2. Beam search